joncoop/zipgrade-reporter/README.md

 ## About

-While [ZipGrade](https://www.zipgrade.com/) is a great tool for quickly grading tests and quizzes, it lacks the ability to provide feedback to students easily.
-That's were ZipGrade Reporter can help out.

-ZipGrade Reporter can process the CSV data, generate small printable reports for students, give more detailed item analysis and test statistics,
+ZipGrade Reporter is a tool that can process the CSV Export data from [ZipGrade](https://www.zipgrade.com/) and use it to generate small printable reports for students, give more detailed item analysis and test statistics, and ...

 Check out a [sample report here](https://github.com/joncoop/zipgrade-reporter/raw/master/sample/sample_report.docx).